eliheuer/cairo-drawbot/README.md

 <h4 align="center">A GNU+Linux compatible fork of <a href="https://github.com/typemytype/drawbot">DrawBot</a>.</h4>

-This is a work in progess and only aims for basic compatibility, no GUI is planned at this point.
+<h4 align="center">🚧 This is a work in progress and only aims for basic compatibility with DrawBot. 🚧</h4>

 ## Install